projectfluent/fluent/guide/terms.md

 the grammatical case of the complement.
 It might be accusative (German), ablative (Latin), or locative (Slavic languages).
 The grammatical cases can be defined as variants of the same tem and referred to via parameterization from other messages.
-This is what's going on in the `about` message above.
+This is what happens in the `about` message above.

 If no parameters are passed into the term, or if the term is referenced without any parentheses, the default variant will be used.